 Exhibit space and meeting facilities were greatly expanded in 1991 with the addition of the Davis Wing named in appreciation of the contributions to the Society by Marthalene and Jasper C. Davis.

 In addition, seven historic buildings have been restored and are now included in tours of the Thomasville History Center complex.
-The History Center hosts approximately 3,000 visitors each year and engages another 2,000 through community outreach.
-Nearly twenty percent of the Thomasville History Center’s audience are students and teachers.
+The History Center reaches approximately 10,000 people each year through tours, programs, and outreach.
+Nearly twenty-five percent of the Thomasville History Center’s audience are students and teachers.

 In May 2010, the Thomasville History Center entered into a Concession Agreement with the Georgia Department of Natural Resources to operate and maintain the Lapham-Patterson House as a museum and a venue for special events.

 Part Time: Curatorial/Programs Assistant

 The Thomasville History Center seeks a qualified candidate to conduct tours and assist with programming and curatorial projects at the History Center campus and the 1885 Victorian Lapham-Patterson House, both located in Thomasville, Georgia.

 The job requires hands-on experience assisting with guided tours as well as the development, facilitation, and evaluation of public programs for children, families, and adults, there will also be the opportunity to assist in the collection department with research and cataloging duties.
 The work schedule will consist of 24 hours during our Monday through Saturday work week.

 The ideal candidate should be should be comfortable speaking to the public; they will need to be flexible, mature, reliable, creative, and a team player as we develop new programming for the community.
 We are looking for a candidate that feels comfortable designing and implementing new initiatives that make use of our collections.

 Requirements: Experience in giving tours and working with volunteers and/or children is preferred; prior collection management skills; and computer experience is a must.
 An interest in museum education and local history is helpful.